publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stC/ch23/m__us_usc_t26_s3304.md

  __Profiling of New Claimants for Regular Unemployment Compensation__

     [Pub.
-L. 103–6, § 4][/us/pl/103/6/s4], Mar.
+L. 103–6][/us/pl/103/6], § 4, Mar.
 4, 1993, [107 Stat.
 34][/us/stat/107/34], directed Secretary of Labor to establish program for encouraging adoption and implementation by all States of system of profiling all new claimants for regular unemployment compensation to determine which claimants might be likely to exhaust regular unemployment compensation and might need reemployment assistance services, directed Secretary to provide technical assistance and advice to States in development of model profiling systems and procedures for such systems and to provide to each State, from funds available for this purpose, such funds as determined necessary, and directed Secretary to report to Congress on operation and effectiveness of profiling systems adopted by States along with continuation and legislative recommendations, prior to repeal by [Pub.
-L. 103–152, § 4(e)][/us/pl/103/152/s4/e], Nov.
+L. 103–152][/us/pl/103/152], § 4(e), Nov.
 24, 1993, [107 Stat.
 1518][/us/stat/107/1518].

  __Treatment of Persian Gulf Crisis Reservists__

 [Pub.
-L. 102–318, title I, § 104][/us/pl/102/318/s104], July 3, 1992, [106 Stat.
+L. 102–318, title I][/us/pl/102/318/tI], § 104, July 3, 1992, [106 Stat.
 293][/us/stat/106/293], provided that:

 > “If—